-That means you should never plant anise while there is still a chance of a freeze.
-Wait to plant seeds or seedlings outdoors in spring until the possibility of a temperature dive has passed.
+That means you should never plant anise while there is still a chance of a hard frost or freeze.
+Wait to sow seeds or transplant seedlings outdoors in spring until the possibility of a temperature dive has passed.
 In some regions, the number of days between the last spring frost and the first fall frost may not meet or exceed the 120 days anise requires.
-In those areas, gardeners should germinate the plants indoors in warm temperatures and set the seedlings outside when the cold weather has definitely passed.
+In those areas, gardeners should start the plants indoors in warm temperatures and set the seedlings outside when the cold weather has definitely passed.

 Soil, Sunlight and Water Recommendations for Anise

 The herb anise needs well-draining soil.
 If the soil is heavy clay or has poor drainage, the anise plant will suffer, the leaves will discolor and the plant may die.
 Rather, anise needs a sandy loam that is light but fertile with a high level of organic content.
 Ideally, the soil should be slightly acidic with a pH of 5.5 to 6.5.
 A frost-free season of at least 120 days is required.

 Anise needs sunlight to grow — at least six hours a day of direct sun.
 It also requires evenly moist soil since fluctuating soil moisture levels are not good for the plant.
 That means regular irrigation.
 Young seedlings require watering two or three times a week.
 After the plants are taller than 6 to 8 inches, you can reduce watering to once a week.

 If you buy anise seeds the first year to get started, you can avoid that in future years by saving the seeds.
 Simply retain sufficient seeds at harvest to provide for next year's crop.
 Let them dry out before planting.